-Like many of the other leading products in the Roberts line, such as the Stream 67, this device combines futuristic elements like DAB connectivity, with unique pieces of historical design.
+Like many of the other leading products in the Roberts line, such as the Stream 67, this device combines futuristic elements like DAB digital radio connectivity with unique pieces of historical design.

 The Roberts Vintage also comes with authentic old-fashioned rotary volume and tuning knobs.
-If this is your first DAB radio, then these traditional elements will make it easier to get used to the new tech.
+If this is your first DAB radio, these traditional elements will make it easier to get used to the new tech.

 Available in a choice of matt black and pastel cream, the Vintage is intended to fit anywhere in your home, whether you’re listening in your bedroom or kitchen.
 What’s more, despite a number of old-fashioned features, the Vintage still keeps up with the top contenders in the radio market.

 Roberts Vintage radio review: Features

-However, what we really appreciated about this device when it came to portability was its impeccable battery life.
+However, what we appreciated about this device regarding portability was its impeccable battery life.
 You can get up to 80 hours on a full charge, then simply recharge your system with the mains.

 If FM/DAB/DAB+ stations don’t have the tunes you want to listen to, the stereo line-in socket in the Roberts Vintage also allows you to access the system as a speaker for your personal playlists.

-FM, DAB and DAB+ radio
+- FM, DAB and DAB+ radio

-RDS on FM to show the station name
+- RDS on FM to show the station name

-Rotary tuning and volume dials
+- Rotary tuning and volume dials

-Aux-in socket for playing your phone’s content
+- Aux-in socket for playing your phone’s content

-Stereo headphone jack
+- Stereo headphone jack

-Mains or battery-operated power
+- Mains or battery-operated power

 Roberts Vintage radio review: Performance

-An attractive and easy to use radio set is great – but it’s also important to know what kind of performance you can expect from a device like the Roberts Vintage.
+An attractive and easy-to-use radio set is great – but it’s also important to know what kind of performance you can expect from a device like the Roberts Vintage.